Online Safety

 Cyberbullying

 Like any form of bullying, Cyberbullying is not tolerated at St Nicholas.
 Designated staff are trained in how to investigate, support and report incidents of cyberbullying.
 It is important that children are aware how content posted online can be easily misunderstood by others and taken out of context.
-This was a focus discussed with KS2 during Internet Safety Week last year.
 It is important for young people to recognise the importance of thinking before they post and the need to respect their friends’ and peers’ thoughts and feelings online.
 What’s considered morally right and wrong within our school and wider communities offline, must also be thought of in the same way online, and treating others with respect on the internet is a good way to ensure that online situations are less likely to escalate further.

 Sexting